Lady Yellen and the Yellenettes announced their latest decision on interest rates today.

 How can that be, I have to wonder.

 If we are, in fact, moving into an inflationary environment — as Trumponomics and Fed rate movements suggest — then hard assets such as gold and industrial metals will be beneficiaries.
-(And if you want to know one of the best investments to make today in the industrial metal space, click here.)

 Moreover, if inflation causes knock-on problems (such as the rise of bond vigilantes who will sell off U.S. debt, forcing rates higher, as a way to compel the government to address the egregious size of our federal debt), gold will be a huge winner amid the fear trade.